Chroma-CITI/namoros/paper.md

 ### Main Behavior Tree

-The main behavior tree is illustrated in the following diagram.
-It ticks at a frequency of 2Hz.
-The robot starts by waiting to receive a start pose and goal pose.
-These may come from the scenario file or be published to the corresponding topics.
-The behavior tree continuously monitors its sensor data for the positions of other robots and movable obstacles.
+NAMOROS provides a behavior tree to run NAMO plans on a real or simulated robot.
+This behavior tree controls the robot while managing sensor data and interactions with the planner node.
+The tree is illustrated in the following diagram and is configured to tick at a frequency of 2Hz.
+The robot starts by waiting to receive a start pose and a goal pose.
+These may come from the scenario file or be published to the corresponding ROS2 topics.

+The behavior tree continuously monitors the robot's sensor data to track the positions of other robots and movable obstacles.
 It uses this data during specific periods to synchronize the planner node's state with the estimated state of the environment, which is necessary for conflict detection.
-The _New Movable_ node encapsulates a subtree that handles dynamic detection of movable obstacles but is only used when that feature is activated and not shown for brevity.
+The _New Movable_ node encapsulates a subtree that handles dynamic detection of movable obstacles but is only used when that feature is activated and is not illustrated for brevity.

 ![Main Behavior Tree\label{fig:main_tree}](./static/namo_main_tree.svg){style="display: block; margin: 0 auto"}